-Area Agency on Aging offers tips for connecting with elders
+Area Agency on Aging: How to connect with elders during COVID-19

-The COVID 19 outbreak has everyone on edge – and anxious about the health, safety and welfare of loved ones who are living in a senior community such as an assisted living or nursing facility.
+The COVID-19 outbreak has everyone on edge – and anxious about the health, safety and welfare of loved ones who are living in a senior community such as an assisted living or nursing facility.

 The Area Agency on Aging 1-B, a nonprofit dedicated to serving older adults and family caregivers, has put together tips for staying in touch with loved ones despite restrictions on in-person visits: